 While the changes in curricula and culture have been significant, the way in which students are assessed continues to take the form of high stakes summative examinations.
 Students sit the Leaving Certificate examinations, typically at age 17 or 18, upon completion of their secondary education.
 They have the opportunity to study mathematics at one of three levels - Higher, Ordinary, or Foundation.
 Higher Level mathematics is the most challenging, followed by Ordinary Level and then Foundation Level.
-With the introduction of the new curricula in 2010, elements of the new Senior Cycle mathematics curriculum were gradually incorporated into the Leaving Certificate mathematics examinations in 2012 and 2013.
-The first Leaving Certificate mathematics examination to be completely based on the entire new Senior Cycle curriculum in all Irish secondary level schools took place in 2014.
+With the introduction of the new curricula in 2010, elements of the new Senior Cycle mathematics in 2012 and 2013.
+The first Leaving Certificate mathematics examinations in 2012 and 2013.
+The senior Cycle curriculum in all Irish secondary level schools took place in 2014.